steinbergmedia/vst3_dev_portal/src/pages/What+is+the+VST+3+SDK/Plug-in+Examples.md

 - has an Event input bus (allowing to use noteOn velocity to control the gain factor)
 - has a VU peak meter
 - uses the [**VSTGUI4**](VSTGUI.md) library
-- a version of this Plug-in with side-chaining is available (showing a Plug-in using the same controller and different - components)
+- a version of this plug-in with side-chaining is available (showing a plug-in using the same controller and different - components)
 - a **AAX** version is available
 - a **AUv3** version is available